openresty/lua-nginx-module/README.markdown

     a             anchored mode (only match from the beginning)

-    d             enable the DFA mode (or the longest token match semantics), this requires PCRE 6.0+ or a Lua exception will be thrown. first introduced in ngx_lua v0.3.1rc30.
+    d             enable the DFA mode (or the longest token match semantics). this requires PCRE 6.0+ or else a Lua exception will be thrown. first introduced in ngx_lua v0.3.1rc30.

-    i             caseless mode (just like Perl's /i modifier)
+    i             caseless mode (similar to Perl's /i modifier)

-    j             enable PCRE JIT compilation, this requires PCRE 8.20+ and PCRE must be built with the --enable-jit option, or it is a no-op. first introduced in ngx_lua v0.3.1rc30.
+    j             enable PCRE JIT compilation, this requires PCRE 8.20+ and PCRE must be built with the --enable-jit option, or it is a no-op. this should always be used along with the <code>o</code> option to gain the full performance benefit. first introduced in ngx_lua v0.3.1rc30.

-    m             multi-line mode (just like Perl's /m modifier)
+    m             multi-line mode (similar to Perl's /m modifier)

     o             compile-once mode (similar to Perl's /o modifer), to enable the worker-process-level compiled-regex cache

-    s             single-line mode (just like Perl's /s modifier)
+    s             single-line mode (similar to Perl's /s modifier)

-    u             UTF-8 mode. this requires PCRE to be built with the --enable-utf8 option, or a Lua exception will be thrown.
+    u             UTF-8 mode. this requires PCRE to be built with the --enable-utf8 option or else a Lua exception will be thrown.

-    x             extended mode (just like Perl's /x modifier)
+    x             extended mode (similar to Perl's /x modifier)

-These characters can be combined together, for example,
+These options can be combined:

     local m = ngx.re.match("hello, world", "HEL LO", "ix")